Boukos/Applied-Machine-Learning/README.md

 ## Assignment 01: MNDIST Database

 In this assignment we're using the MNIST Digit Database for training a kNN and Naive Bayes Classifiers

+## Assignment 02: Topic Classification (Text Data)

+In this assignment we're using the fetch_20newsgroup Database from scikit-learn for training several classifier, special attention to logistic regression with L2 regularization